elephantscale/es-training-new/solr/slides/Searching.md

   * Every query has page size (rows) and starting position (start)
   * Use as small a page size as possible

-    - The underlying Lucene index isn’t optimized for returning many documents at once
+    - The underlying Lucene index isn't optimized for returning many documents at once